bradurani/tacocopter-sql-workshop/README.md

 Select the entire contents of this file, copy it and paste it into schema panel on SQL Fiddle:<br/>
 <img src="https://github.com/bradurani/tacocopter-sql-workshop/blob/master/images/paste_sql.png"/>
 <br/>
 press the 'Build Schema' button.
-You should see a <code>schema ready</code> message
+You should see a <code>schema ready</code> message.
+You are now ready to start writting SQL in the "Run SQL" pane